EoghannIrving/echo_journal/README.md

 restrict access to known networks.
 When exposing the app publicly, enable Basic Auth by setting `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` so unauthenticated requests are rejected with a `401` response.

+## Contributing

+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.

+## License

+Echo Journal is released under the [GNU General Public License v3](LICENSE).
+By contributing, you agree that your contributions will be licensed under the same terms.